Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability

-In section \ref{sec:modelmetrics} we introduce the multiagent coverage problem and corresponding performance metrics.
+\pad \DP{{ \bf Organization.} In section \ref{sec:modelmetrics} we introduce the multiagent coverage problem and corresponding performance metrics.
+In section \ref{sec:prelim} we provide some preliminary analysis on the performance of specific distribution rules.
 In section \ref{sec:tradeoff} we present the trade-off between price of anarchy and stability.
-In section \ref{sec:additionalinfo} we show how to breach this trade-off by leveraging an additional piece of system-level information.\wine{Some of the theorems presented in this manuscript are stated without proof due to space limitations.
-All proofs can be found in \cite{paccagnan2017arxiv}.}
+Lastly, in section \ref{sec:additionalinfo} we show how to breach this trade-off by leveraging an additional piece of system-level information.}